ropensci/roweb3/content/blog/2024-01-26-january-news/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite, or were recently reviewed again:

 + [GLMMcosinor](https://docs.ropensci.org/GLMMcosinor), developed by Rex Parsons together with Oliver Jayasinghe, Nicole White, and Oliver Rawashdeh: Allows users to fit a cosinor model using the glmmTMB framework.
 This extends on existing cosinor modelling packages, including cosinor and circacompare, by including a wide range of available link functions and the capability to fit mixed models.
 The cosinor model is described by Cornelissen (2014) <https://doi.org/10.1186/1742-4682-11-16>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=GLMMcosinor).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/603) by Michael Sachs and Joaquin Cavieres.